Ambassador (ret) Jayantha Dhanapala

 Jayantha Dhanapala is a man who places the highest value on principles and has succeeded in being a positive force for change on one of the most urgent global challenges of our time.

-Mr. Dhanapala is currently President of the Pugwash Conferences on Science and World Affairs and a member of the Asia-Pacific Leadership Network, as well as the boards of Stockholm International Peace Research Institute (SIPRI) and James Martin Center for Nonproliferation Studies.
+Mr. Dhanapala served as the 11th President of the Nobel Peace Prize-winning Pugwash Conferences on Science and World Affairs from 2007 to 2017 and is a member of the Asia-Pacific Leadership Network, as well as the boards of Stockholm International Peace Research Institute (SIPRI) and James Martin Center for Nonproliferation Studies.
 He was the Inaugural Simons Visiting Chair in Dialogue in International Law and Human Security at Simon Fraser University in Vancouver, Canada (2008); United Nations Under-Secretary-General for Disarmament Affairs (1998-2003); Sri Lanka's Ambassador to the United States (1995-1997) and to the UN (1984-1987); President of the 1995 Nuclear Non-Proliferation Treaty Review and Extension Conference; Director of the UN Institute for Disarmament Research (1987-1992); and a member of the Canberra Commission on the Elimination of Nuclear Weapons (1996) and the Weapons of Mass Destruction Commission (2003-2006).

 In November 2014, Mr. Dhanapala received the 2014 International Achievement Award for Nuclear Disarmament from Inter Press Service (IPS) news agency for his relentless advocacy for a world free of nuclear weapons.

 For more information and a complete biography, please visit JayanthaDhanapla.com.

 See below for selected articles and publications by Jayantha Dhanapla.